Bowling Lane Dimensions (Home Bowling Lane Included)

 1. The Targeting Dots

 Our first stop out of the lane is the Dots.
 Dots are placed on the approach to allow the bowler to line up for their shot.
-Most bowling approaches have a set of dots at the foul line along with two sets of dots near the beginning of the approach.
+No matter the Wood Lanes or Synthetic Lanes, most bowling approaches have a set of dots at the foul line along with two sets of dots near the beginning of the approach.

 These markings are always 5 boards apart and coincide with the arrows on the lane.
 The USBC actually allows for up to 7 sets of approach guides to be in place at various distances from the foul line.